Quintet Interview Collection

 Shinji Futami & Jun Toda

 Terranigma was a game created around a single theme.
 Expressing that in music proved to be quite difficult.
-The music for Terranigma was all written around that central idea as imagined by designer and director Tomoyoshi Miyazaki.
-Its a theme that guides the player into the world of Terranigma: sometimes gentle and encompassing like the heroine Elle, but sometimes also harsh like the destiny Ark finds himself at the mercy of.
+The motif of the opening title track embodies designer/director Tomoyoshi Miyazaki’s ideas, and much of Terranigma’s music is derived from that motif.
+It guides the player into the world of Terranigma: sometimes gentle and encompassing like the heroine Elle, yet sometimes also harsh like the destiny Ark finds himself at the mercy of.

 While you listen to this CD, try thinking about what the developers wanted to express.
 I know our feelings will reach you.